snjugunanjenga/lovtiti-agro-Hedera-ecommerce/docs/NFT_IMPLEMENTATION_ROADMAP.md

 - Increased income for farmers and better quality for consumers
 - Sustainable and environmentally conscious agricultural practices

-This roadmap positions Lovitti Agro Mart as the pioneer in agricultural Web3 innovation, creating lasting value for all stakeholders in the agricultural ecosystem.
+This roadmap positions Lovtiti Agro Mart as the pioneer in agricultural Web3 innovation, creating lasting value for all stakeholders in the agricultural ecosystem.

 ---

-*This implementation roadmap serves as the definitive guide for transforming Lovitti Agro Mart into a cutting-edge NFT marketplace.
+*This implementation roadmap serves as the definitive guide for transforming Lovtiti Agro Mart into a cutting-edge NFT marketplace.
 All timelines, resources, and metrics are designed for successful execution and long-term sustainability.*